 Withdrawal from the University

 A student who withdraws during the first semester of enrollment in an academic program may request Readmission if s/he later wishes to pursue the degree.
 After two years have passed, the student must submit a Reapplication to that program if s/he later wishes to pursue the degree.

 An official medical withdrawal from the University must be processed directly by Campus Health Services or Counseling and Psychological Services, and only for those students who are eligible to use these campus offices (i.e., distance students are not eligible for this option).
 A student who receives a medical withdrawal may be required to receive medical clearance before being readmitted.

 International students who withdraw from the University may face critical consequences regarding their visa status.
-International students should contact the Office of International Student and Scholar Services to discuss the implications of noncompliance well in advance of processing a withdrawal.
+International students should contact the International Student and Scholar Services to discuss the implications of noncompliance well in advance of processing a withdrawal.

 Withdrawal from the University also has financial consequences for students who have been awarded tuition remission and/or in-state tuition awards, fee awards, and/or health insurance through a fellowship or assistantship appointment.
 See the withdrawal policy for students receiving tuition support under Tuition and Other Charges.